 - Must include English composition (3 semester hours)

-- Other English, such as HUM 100 (FYS), composition, literature, creative writing or poetry (3 semester hours)
+- Other English, such as HUM 100 (FYS) can count towards this requirement.
+Other options include: composition, literature, creative writing or poetry (3 semester hours)

 Speech (3 semester hours)

 - May include speech, communication, debate (MEDA 101, 110, or 201 will count)

 Psychology (3 semester hours)